 Below are key drivers of Starbucks' value that present opportunities for upside or downside to the current Trefis price estimate for Starbucks:

 Company Owned Stores

-- Company Operated Stores EBITDA Margin :The margins improved to 18.7% in 2010 from 15% in 2009 due to restructuring and store closures.
+Company Operated Stores EBITDA Margin :The margins improved to 18.7% in 2010 from 16.5% in 2009 due to restructuring and store closures.
 However, in 2011, the margins dropped to 17.5%, primarily due to high coffee prices.
 In 2012, they remained relatively stable.
-In 2013, the margins increased to 19.4% as a result of low arabica coffee prices.
-For the first 6 months of 2014, the coffee prices nearly doubled.
-However, improvement in weather conditions in South American countries led to nearly a 40% decline in the prices.
+In 2013, the margins increased to 20.6% as a result of low arabica coffee prices, and further to 22.3% in 2014.
+In 2015, however, coffee prices shot up resulting in margins again coming down to 21.9%, and further to 21% in 2016.
 Experts believe that the coffee prices might shoot up again in 2017, due to weather setbacks to coffee crops in many major producing countries, including Brazil and Vietnam, besides a reluctance by Brazilian arabica growers to sell their bumper harvest, with stocks depleted by disappointing results to the two previous harvests.
 As a result, Starbucks margins may be pressured downwards to 18.0%, leading to an over 10% downside to the Trefis stock price.
-However, if arabica coffee prices continue to decline and test new lows, margins may improve to 23.0%, leading to an upside of 7% to the Trefis valuation.
+However, if the arabica coffee price rally halts and tests new lows, margins may improve to 26.0%, leading to an upside of 13% to the Trefis valuation.